History of Elmina: The Portuguese period (1482–1637)

 It was no coincidence that Elmina became the site of the first European fortress on the Gold Coast.
 What spoke in favour of this place was that there was already an African settlement of noteworthy size as a prerequisite for trade and the use of local labour.
 The coast of later Ghana – in contrast to the inland – hardly had any larger villages at that time.
 A spring from 1479 by Eustache de la Fosse, for example, mentions only Elmina and Shama to the west as noteworthy port towns.
 Even in this area, it took three to four days in the 15th century before the news of the arrival of a ship had spread by drumming and the merchants had arrived there with their goods.
 In addition, the natural conditions were ideal.
 The rocky peninsula, located between Benya Lagoon and ocean, made it easier to defend against an enemy.
 The lagoon also served as a natural harbor.
 On the peninsula, there was also the possibility of mining sandstone for the construction of the fortress.
 De Azambuja did not carry the complete material for the construction of the fortress, as indicated in some sources, but only prefabricated stones for the foundations, archways and window openings.
 Most of the material for the fortress came from a quarry on the peninsula.
-Decisive for the interest of the Portuguese in the entire coastal section was the fact that from there, the trade routes inland led to the sources of gold in the Ashanti area.
+Decisive for the interest of the Portuguese in the entire coastal section was that from there, the trade routes inland led to the sources of gold in the Ashanti area.
 Since salt had already been extracted in Elmina before the arrival of the Europeans and transported inland from there, a trade route to the interior already existed at the time of the arrival of the Portuguese.